aoloe/scribus-plugin-apply-style/README.md

 ## Todo

+- Automatically highlight (bold) the first entry.
+- Loop through the entries with the tab key.
+- Apply the style when Enter is pressed.

+Further ideas:

 - Add an API function to know the position of the cursor in the frame (not the index, the x, y coordinates)
 - Create a dialog that captures the keys but has not input field (if possible).
 - Create a dialog that resizes according to the content (upwards or downwards)